Within minutes, the space transforms.

 The Spatial Logic: Markets Without Boundaries

-A chợ cóc does not occupy space—it infiltrates it.
+A chợ cóc doesn't simply occupy space—it infiltrates it.

 It emerges in alleys, at street corners, beside drainage covers, in front of private homes that momentarily become commercial extensions.
 There is no fixed architecture, only temporary alignment.
 Each vendor claims just enough ground to function, never enough to provoke conflict.